 The Book of Esther in Hebrew

-The scroll is formed of 5 (?) membranes with the text inscribed in 19 (?) text columns with 19 lines (?), except for col. 16 with 11 lines divided into two parts.
+The scroll is formed of 5 (?) membranes with the text inscribed in 19 (?) text columns with 19 lines (?), except for col. 16 which has 11 lines divided into two half-columns.

 The text is inscribed in the Hebrew Italian square script with tagin, in black ink, on parchment sheets.

 The letter ח (Es.
 1:6) is highlighted by its form - it is composed of two parts joined with a roof.
 The letter ת (Es.
 9:29) is highlighted by its size.